Researcher support

 Submit your completed proposal to your RA, who will coordinate with the Proposals and Negotiations Team (PNT) or Industry Agreements Group (IAG) to review and submit your proposal to the sponsor and notify you of any post-proposal submission activities.

-• Brainstorming new research goals.
+• Brainstorm new research goals.

-• Finding a research mentor.
+• Find a research mentor.

-• Networking with interdisciplinary groups.
+• Network with interdisciplinary groups.

-• Completing additional certifications.
+• Complete additional certifications.

-• Joining professional development groups.
+• Join professional development groups.

-Awarded a grant thumbnailAwarded a grant!
+Awarded a grant!
 What now?

 Inform your Research Advancement staff, who will coordinate with the Award Management Team (AMT).
 AMT acts as the institutional official for all sponsored project management functions, including: